Use Short Pin-Punch & Ball Peen Hammer to Carefully Tap & Pound-out

 which are

-No Longer Available,
+NO Longer Available,

 Mistreat yours